hakanayata/journal/README.md

 ## Running the Application
 To run the Journal App locally, follow these steps:

+1. Make sure you have Python installed on your system.
-1. Clone the project repository.
+2. Clone the project repository.
-2. Open a terminal and navigate to the project's main directory.
+3. Open a terminal and navigate to the project's main directory.
-3. Create a virtual environment (optional but recommended) and activate it.
+4. Create a virtual environment (optional but recommended) and activate it.
-4. Install the required Python packages by running the following command:
+5. Install the required Python packages by running the following command:
+    ```
-    `pip install -r requirements`
+    pip install -r requirements
+    ```
-5. Apply the database migrations by executing the following command:
+6. Apply the database migrations by executing the following command:
+    ```
-    `python manage.py migrate`
+    python manage.py migrate
+    ```
-6. Start the development server:
+7. Start the development server:
+    ```
-    `python manage.py runserver`
+    python manage.py runserver
+    ```
-7. Access the app by visiting `http://localhost:8000` in a web browser of your choice.
+8. Access the app by visiting `http://localhost:8000` in a web browser of your choice.
+9. Create a new account, or simply use the following credentials to log in:
+    ```
+    username: admin
+    password: admin
+    ```

 ## Contact
 I'm [Hakan](https://hakanayata.com).
 You could reach me at info@hakanayata.com